 Currently SwissTargetPrediction only includes protein or protein complexes for which at least one molecule has been experimentally observed to bind to, or homologs thereof.
 Therefore predictions are restricted to these targets.
 However, it should be noted that they already cover most of the main 'druggable targets'.

-What do the probability bars represent in the result page?
+What do the green probability bars represent in the result page?

 How are the targets ranked?

-Targets are ranked according to a score that combines both 2D and 3D similarity values with the ligands most similar to the query molecule.
+Targets are ranked according to a score that combines both 2D and 3D similarity values with the most similar known active to the query molecule.
 Therefore the top ranking target is not necessarily the ones bound by the most similar ligand with any of the similarity measure (see Gfeller et al. for details).
 Importantly, the ranking of the targets rather than the absolute values of scores or probabilities, is the most meaningful parameter.
-A maximum of 15 targets can be displayed and sorted on a dynamic table, the default is 15.
+A maximum of 100 probable protein targets can be displayed and sorted on a dynamic table, the default is 15.

 What does Target Class mean?

-Proteins can be classified into different functional classes (enzyme, membrane receptor, ...).
-In SwissTargetPrediction, the classes have been taken from ChEMBL target annotation, based on four hierarchical levels (l1 to l4).
-The 'Target Class' column in the result page shows the most specific target class (e.g., Ser_Thr kinase).
-The pie chart indicating General Target Class frequencies uses L1 level, except for enzymes that have been broken into the following L2 classes: 'Kinase', 'Phosphatase', 'Cytochrome P540', 'Protease' and 'enzyme other'.
+In SwissTargetPrediction, the classes have been taken from ChEMBL.
+The 'Target Class' column in the result page shows the most specific target class.
+The pie chart indicating the repartition of Target Class among the predicted proteins can be displayed for the top 15, top 25, top 50 and all ranks.
 For predictions based on homology, the target classes have been mapped from the homologous proteins.

-How is the number of similar compounds in the result page chosen for each similarity measure?
+How is the number of known actives in the result page chosen for each similarity measure?

 We use thresholds on each similarity values to decide which ligands are to be displayed for each predicted target.
-These thresholds are set at 0.75 for ES5D similarity and 0.45 for FP2 similarity.
-Below such thresholds the ligands most often do not display similarity with the query molecule.
+These thresholds are set at 0.85 for ES5D similarity (shape) and 0.65 for FP2 similarity (2D).
+Below such thresholds the known actives are not similar enough to be displayed.

 What do the similarity values mean and can they be compared between 2D and 3D similarity?

-For all ligands used to predict a target, we provide the similarity with the query molecule.
+For all actives used to predict a target, we provide the similarity with the query molecule.
 These values are the exact values as given by the algorithm used to quantify the similarity.
 However, they can NOT be compared between different similarity measures as the typical scale is completely different.
-As a rule of thumb 3D similarity values (based on Electroshape) larger than 0.85 often indicate some relevant similarity and 2D similarity values larger than 0.5 are often informative.
-But this may vary between ligands and targets.
+Because this may vary between ligands and targets.
 So it is always the ranking that is meaningful, and not the absolute similarity values.

 What does "(by homology)" stand for in the list of predicted targets?

-A query molecule may have very similar ligands that bind to a target in another organism than the one chosen in the input form.
+A query molecule may have very similar known active that target a in another species than the one chosen in the input form.
 This is a strong indication that the molecule may also bind to orthologs of this target.
 We therefore include such predictions and mark them as "(by homology)".
-Note that homology-based predictions are also used between paralogs within the same organism.
-Homology relationships have been derived from the three databases Ensembl Compara, Treefam and orthoDB.

 Why are most predictions made "by homology" in non-human organisms?

-Most small molecule protein interactions in our dataset involve human targets.
-Thus, for any query molecule, you are much more likely to find a similar ligand that binds to a human target with an ortholog in your chosen organism.
-This results in many predictions being done "by homology".
+The vast majority of experimental activities compiled to built our datasets involve human targets.
+Therefore, for any query molecule, you are much more likely to find a similar known actives on a human target with an ortholog in your chosen organism.
+This results in many predictions being done "by homology" for rat and mouse.

-I know my molecule binds to a protein in another organisms but I do not see its ortholog in my predictions?
+I know my molecule is experimentally defined as active on a protein in another organisms but I do not see its ortholog in my predictions?

-We used three orthology databases (Ensembl Compara, Treefam and orthoDB) to find orthology relationships.
-However, we cannot exclude that some orthology relationships will be missed, for instance because they are distant orthologs.
+We cannot exclude that some orthology relationships will be missed, e.g. because they are distant orthologs.

 Is SwissTargetPrediction freely available for academic users?

-Yes, SwissTargetPrediction can be used without charges for academic research purposes.
+Yes, SwissTargetPrediction can be used without charges for non-profit research purposes.